5 EXAMPLES OF GREAT BRAND NAMES AND WHY THEY WORK

 The fact that the name is an acronym but pronounced as a word allows it to be distinct as it is an invented word and it is not shared by any other good or service.

-The name evokes the acronym "ASAP" meaning "As soon as possible" which plant a seed in the consumer's mind about the quick nature of the delivery of the product.
+The name evokes the acronym ASAP meaning As Soon As Possible, planting a seed in the consumers' minds about quick delivery of products.
 This is often supported by next day delivery options.

-Last but not least the name simply has a good mouthfeel due to its brief nature and repetition of the "S" noise.
+Last but not least, the name simply has a good mouthfeel due to its brief nature and repetition of the 'S' noise.

 Amazon did not always have such a great brand name.
 In fact, it was a pretty bad one.
-One of Jeff's names for his company prior to Amazon was "relentless" which sounds more like a workout supplement than a book retailer.
+One of Jeff's names for his company prior to Amazon was Relentless which sounds more like a workout supplement than a book retailer.
 However, Jeff struck gold with Amazon.
 It is incredibly appropriate due to the company's book retailing roots.
 It evokes images of vast rainforests alluding not to the raw material but the quantity of stock.

-Amazon, being a brief name as well as sharing a name with a famous geographical location is easy to spell and pronounce for most of the world.
+Amazon, being a brief name that also shares a name with a famous geographical location is easy to spell and pronounce for most of the world.
 It has a great mouthfeel and rolls off the tongue.

 The name has also proven to have legs.
-Amazon started as a book retailer but their name, although appropriate, did not force them to stay that way and allowed for them to diversify in pretty much every product category you can think of.
+Amazon started as a book retailer but their name, although appropriate, did not force them to stay that way and allowed them to diversify into pretty much every product category you can think of.

-Starbucks was another firm who didn't start off with an ideal name.
-Their original name "Starbucks Coffee, Tea and spices" was a bit of a mouthful.
+Starbucks was another firm that didn't start off with an ideal name.
+Their original name, Starbucks Coffee, Tea and Spices, was a bit of a mouthful.
 It didn't roll off the tongue and it wasn't particularly easy for any non-English speaking person to pronounce.
-Thankfully all it took was to trim the fat in and keep the distinct element of the name for it to be growing into the household name that it is.
+Thankfully, all it took was trimming the fat in and keeping the distinct element of the name for it to grow into the household name that it is today.

-Renaming the firm simply "Starbucks" bucked the trend with coffee shops at the time who often had overly specific names such as their old name or their competitor "Coffee Bean and Tea Leave".
-Rebranding to Starbucks provided brevity, likability and distinctiveness the name needed.
+Renaming the firm simply Starbucks bucked the trend with coffee shops at the time who often had overly specific names such as their old name or one of their competitors, Coffee Bean and Tea Leave.
+Rebranding to Starbucks provided the brand name with brevity, likability and distinctiveness that was much needed.

 Absolut is a great brand name as it gets all the fundamentals right.
-Firstly they ensured their name would be distinct and protectable when they took the word "absolute" and dropped the e to make it their own.
+Firstly, they ensured their name would be distinct and protectable when they took the word 'absolute' and dropped the e to make it their own.
 Secondly, the name is brief, it has a good mouthfeel, and is easy to pronounce and spell.

 The name succeeds in evoking imagery of purity, suggesting that the spirit has not been tampered with or been padded with excess ingredients.
 The name has been shown to have legs with multiple flavours and ranges at various price points.

 These are just 5 examples of great brand names but there are plenty out there.
-The majority of successful brands will meet these 7 criteria wither because they had a great name from the get-go or they found that they needed to improve on their journey to success.
+The majority of successful brands will meet these 7 criteria either because they had a great name from the get-go or they found that they needed to improve on their journey to success.
 Think about some of the brands you are fond of and test how many of our criteria they meet!

-Here are 5 examples of great brand names.
 What makes a great brand name is often unique to the product or service that is being provided.
 We picked these examples as they are embodiments of our 7 criteria for great brand names.

 At Propel, we often run brand naming workshops for our clients who are looking to establish a strong brand that ticks all the boxes.
-If you are interested in these services or would like to know more about brand naming click here!

 Get in touch with him on Linkedin here